robbyriverside/budgetizer/docs/datamodel.md

 ## 3. Cashflows and Cashflow Series

+The Account object is defined by the users information.
+As the user adds sources of transactions (banks, etc), the system creates a **Cashflow** for each source and the account knows which source maps to what cashflow.

-The Budgetizer logic is built on **Cashflows**, not just simple accounts.
+The Budgetizer logic is built on **Cashflows**.
 A Cashflow is a container for money entering and leaving over time.
+Everything the system does is to observe and monitor the cashflows and alert the user about cashflow issues; mentioned below.

+User spending data is arranged into **Cashflows**.
+Each cashflow has a **Cycle**.
+Cycles are defined by a **Trigger**.
+The trigger is a transaction that occurs at the end of the cycle.
+The trigger is always a date.
+But the date may be fixed, like 3rd of the month, or relative to a specific transaction, like the date you received your paycheck.

+There are three types of cashflows, **Checking**, **Credit Card**, and **Savings**.

-### Hierarchy
+### Cashflow Types
 -   **Checking Account (Root)**: The central hub.
 All income enters here; bills and credit card payments leave from here.
+At the beginning of each cycle, the balance is checked against the buffer.
+If the balance is less than the buffer, the system will alert the user.
 -   **Credit Cards (Child)**: Treated as sub-cashflows.
 They accumulate negative balance (debt) which is settled by a "Transfer" transaction from checking.
--   **Savings (Child)**: A destination for surplus funds or specific goals.

-### Lifecycle & Concepts
--   **Cycle**: A defined time period (e.g., Monthly, Paycheck-to-Paycheck).
-    -   *Trigger*: A cycle often starts/ends on a key transaction (e.g., Mortgage Payment).
--   **Buffer**: The "Safe to Spend" balance remaining in the Checking cashflow for the current cycle.
-    -   *Calculation*: `Current Balance` + `Pending Income` - `Planned Expenses`.
--   **Series**: A repeating pattern of transactions (e.g., "Rent" every 1st of the month).
-The system identifies these to predict future cashflow.
+It can not be assumed that a billing period starts with a zero balance.
+If there is a partial payment, the balance is adjusted accordingly.
+That balance should always shink from cycle to cycle.
+If it grows, even from zero, the user is alerted.
+-   **Savings (Child)**: Also a sub-cashflow.
+A destination for surplus funds or specific goals, usually added from checking.
+There are two kinds of savings: **Expenses** and **Investment**.
+Expenses in savings are for expenses outside the usual budget such as unexpected expenses, like car repairs or medical bills.
+Expenses will eventually be moved to checking to support paying the credit cards.
+Investments in savings are for long-term goals, like retirement or buying a house.

+Each **Cashflow** is just one in a series of cashflows over time.
+The current cashflow is the one that contains the current date.
+So you can ask a cashflow containing a particular date or today (current).

 ---